brajeshwar/brajeshwar.github.io/_posts/2011/2011-06-26-companies-hiring-entrepreneurs-for-innovation.md

----
-layout: post
-title: Companies Hiring Entrepreneurs for Innovation!
+# Companies Hiring Entrepreneurs for Innovation!
----

 Innovation is a term which comes naturally to <a href="http://en.wikipedia.org/wiki/Entrepreneur">Entrepreneurs</a>.
 Needless to mention, today there is a rapid growth in start-ups and small companies.
 Leading organizations and big corporations though, are at a loss of innovating new products and services on a comparative note.
 A long time ago, entrepreneurs were taken so lightly and entrepreneurship was considered to be one for losers.
 Times have changed and changed for the good.
 A recent study came with a report of innovations coming from small companies of about 84%, the rest (16%) from large companies.
 These large companies miss out on a particular type of individual, the one who drives change, make things happen, pushes the boundaries and challenges the organization.